koddr/goodshare.js/README.md

 # goodshare.js
 Useful jQuery plugin that will help your website visitors share a link on social networks and microblogs.
 Easy to install and configuring on any of your website!

-### Feature of this plugin
+### Features
-Extensive documentation, developer support, SEO friendly, many options for customization of appearance.
+Extensive documentation, developer support, SEO friendly, many options for customization of appearance, high working speed.

 ### Demo
 If you're looking for a demo, it's [here](http://iacmru.github.io/goodshare.js/demo.html).